irBags/Project-P3OL-compatible-software/README.md

 ### What doesn't work:

-Most of the online services content is missing as the FDO91 source code for them was all stored on the AOL® servers - these are called "host forms" - so most, if not all of them will have to be written entirely from scratch.
+Most of the online services content is missing as the FDO91 source code for them was all stored on the original servers - these are called "host forms" - so most, if not all of them will have to be written entirely from scratch.
 To do this I need resources - images of what the Forms looked like when opened in the client.
 I have a small chunk of googled images for some content but need more!

 ***If anyone has knowledge of the FDO91 language, or access to a good set of FDO91 manuals?
 Let me know please.***